 It is important to note that The Bluff Trail is located within a Protected Wilderness Area and is governed by the Wilderness Protection Act.
 Except in certain circumstances the Act and the ORDER ON CAMPING AND LIGHTING OF FIRES IN DESIGNATED WILDERNESS AREAS ISSUED BY THE MINISTER OF ENVIRONMENT AND LABOUR prohibit (among other things) the development of campsites, the cutting of trees, damaging or removing any plants, and the burning of campfires.
 Therefore, the only camping permitted on the Bluff Trail is Leave No Trace camping.

-The Leave No Trace principles are on our signs at each junction of the trail and on our volunteer handout available on our website.
+The Leave No Trace principles are on our signs at each junction of the trail, on our Leave No Trace Educational site signs, and on our volunteer handout available on our website.

 Leave No Trace Principles: